Gray Anchoring: a New Computational Theory for Biological Color Constancy: Methods

-Computational Schemes I and II demonstrate the possible computational flows for the concentric double opponent cells, and they are computationally equivalent.
-The aforementioned computational analysis clearly demonstrates the rationality of concentric double opponent cells identify gray surfaces by finding their minimum response.
-This could raise one potential argument about the neural feasibility of computing the minimum response of double opponent cells for identifying gray surfaces, i.e., $DO^{rg}\rightarrow 0$ and $DO^{by}\rightarrow 0$ in Equation [\ref{e5}] or Equation [\ref{e8}].
-Additionally, information represented in color opponent space primarily reflects color contrasts (e.g., red vs. green, blue vs. yellow), rather than the hues themselves.
-Therefore, another puzzling issue is how the visual system obtains perceptual color experience (such as red, green, yellow, and blue) and achieve color constancy based on the opponency-based representation.
+Computational flows shown in Fig. \ref{FigCO}C demonstrate the possible computational steps for the concentric DO cells with balanced cone inputs, but information represented in color opponent space primarily reflects color contrasts (e.g., red vs. green, blue vs. yellow), rather than the hues themselves.
+Therefore, one of puzzling issues is how the visual system obtains perceptual color experience (such as red, green, yellow, and blue)\cite{conway2023color} and achieves color constancy based on the opponency-based representation \cite{hurlbert2004color, foster2011color}.
+Additionally, the aforementioned computational analysis clearly demonstrates the rationality of concentric DO cells for identifying gray surfaces by finding their minimum response.
+This could raise another potential argument about the neural feasibility of computing the minimum response of DO cells for identifying gray surfaces, i.e., $DO^{rg}\rightarrow 0$ and $DO^{by}\rightarrow 0$ in Equation (\ref{e5}).